 This is the micro version of her favorite story to tell when she was four years old.
 She insisted it was “the good story”.
 I would try every time to rewrite the story into a happier version, yet she held on to the key points that gave her versions a darker tone.

 This is the last part of my 15 Every 15 series.
-Keep an eye out for the line cards all together in an upcoming post and remember to comment on your favorite part of the series.
+Keep an eye out for the graphic cards all together in an upcoming post, and please feel free to comment on your favorite part of the series.
 Thank you for reading!

 The last day of September feels like an awkward time to post a piece this dark.
 Autumn started a week ago, harvesting the crops that grew over the summer, making this a time of preparing the soil for next year, and planning for holidays known for treats and companionship.